torchgm/ActiveDesktopPlus/README.md

 # Active Desktop Plus

+## This project is currently unmaintained.
+Please consider options such as Lively or WallpaperEngine for now.
+I might do something with it in the future.

 A simple app that lets you pin windows, videos and webpages to your desktop and use fullscreen programs as interactive wallpapers.

 <img src="/img/Bing.png" width="250"> <img src="/img/Terminal.png" width="250"> <img src="/img/Shader.png" width="250">